 5/F, Building 5E, 5 Science Park East Avenue, Hong Kong Science Park

 Building on the strength of the AutoSens name and leveraging relationships in their community, organisers will gather the leading engineering minds and innovative technologists across Asia to develop this event.
-Arriving in Hong Kong during November 2020, the third iteration to the annual AutoSens calendar will deliver more of the same in-depth technical content addressing vehicle perception and sensing challenges, as well as establishing a local finger on the pulse, to discuss the latest pan-Asian market developments.
+Arriving in Hong Kong in early 2021, the third iteration to the annual AutoSens calendar will deliver more of the same in-depth technical content addressing vehicle perception and sensing challenges, as well as establishing a local finger on the pulse, to discuss the latest pan-Asian market developments.

 Agenda for Hong Kong

 We are currently accepting abstracts and papers to speak on the Agenda in Hong Kong.
-Call for Papers is open until June 3, 2020
+Call for Papers is open until the end of 2020

 About the Event

 AutoSens in Hong Kong will take place over 3 days in 2021, with a wide range of educational, networking and hands-on experiences to give attendees maximum value from the event.

 From sensors to software, systems to simulation, hardware, testing and services there will be plenty to see over the three days.
 Many of the exhibitors will have demos on their stands, so it is the ideal chance to see the latest technology.
 Ask us about the Technology Showcase.